By James Beyer, Esq. Associate Counsel for Broadleaf Results

 The plaintiff requested at least two hours per day to care for her son, along with the ability to work from home.
 She discussed her child care and leave concerns over the phone with her boss, who was acting as chief human resources official for the company.
 This employee asserted her eligibility for leave under the FFCRA.
 The plaintiff formally requested FFCRA leave in an email to her boss and the Eastern Airlines CEO.
 The plaintiff’s boss allegedly responded that the new law wasn’t supposed to be used as a means to force the company into making decisions that were not in the best interest of the organization.
 Three days later, the plaintiff claimed she was fired over the phone, and the only reason given for the termination was her boss’s vague reference that she had a conflict with others in the company.

-Conclusion: As you can see, COVID-19 raises a host of employee relations issues.
-How employers respond to questions and concerns raised by employees – especially those related to both employee health and safety and taking leave as required by law – will have a lasting impact on organizations for years to come.
+Conclusion: COVID-19 has raised a host of employee relations issues over the past few months.
+How employers choose to respond to questions and concerns raised by employees – especially those related to both employee health and safety and taking leave as required by law – will have a lasting impact on organizations for years to come.

 Please note that the information provided in this blog does not, and is not intended to, constitute legal advice; instead, all information available on this blog is for general informational purposes only.
 Readers should contact their attorney to obtain advice with respect to any particular legal matter.